rThis being the first in a month-long film noir review series.

 Later, we have the backstory of the two obsessed men, when one resorts to “get” the other man for loving the woman he too loves, no doubt the same plan as many movie characters trapped in a love triangle whose lines are more barbed-wire than straight.
 We expect him to aim for the throat with murderous intent.
 But instead the film cuts, on Lydecker’s declaration of revenge, to him ecstatically, cartoonishly typing away while in his bath again.
 It’s the only moment in the first 80 minutes of the film, right up until the final few moments, where someone does something with passion, and the fact that it is a man typing away in a bathtub is a thing of wry beauty.

 Elsewhere, the performances are anything but hard-boiled, except of course the boring detective who seems to barely appear in the film.
 The film seems keen to toss him aside, and in his place we have Webb and Price conveying a sort of unnatural theatricality rooted firmly in irony and even smarmy kitsch.
 All of this adds up to something in-explainable – perhaps a reading of noir past itself that exposes its very theatrical fakery, perhaps a reflection on how noir detectives really couldn’t care less about justice as long as they get the power they want, or perhaps just a bit of pop-anarchism looking to have fun with itself.
 It may also be a cheap throwaway, but it’s undeniably effective at something, even if it’s not sure what.
 It has the feel of a hazy, dream-like impression of a noir from an over-eager viewer who fell asleep at the movies, with the detective leftover from the film trying to burst his way into the dream and failing miserably.
 It plays something like Robert Altman’s later classic revisionist noir, The Long Goodbye, where the detective is bored and even incompetent and couldn’t care about anything but cat-food.
-But while that film seethes with passion and mocking superiority in its commentary on the noir type, this film goes one step further.
-It, like its characters, does something wholly unique in the film world.: it spends 90 minutes strolling around lightly amused at its own boredom.
+But while that film seethes with aimless cynicism in its commentary on the noir type, this film goes one step further.
+It, like its characters, does something wholly unique in the film world: it spends 90 minutes strolling around lightly amused at its own boredom.

 Score: I can’t even…